MicrosoftDocs/Viva/Viva/organizational-data.md

 ## Data attributes

 When you upload a .csv file, you need to include at least one required attribute, **Microsoft_PersonEmail**, for each employee.
-To learn how to set up and structure an organizational data .csv file, see [Prepare and import your organizational data](#prepare-and-import-your-organizational-data).
+Depending on which apps you're uploading data for, you might be asked to upload additional files. gTo learn how to set up and structure an organizational data .csv file, see [Prepare and import your organizational data](#prepare-and-import-your-organizational-data).

 You can also include the following optional attributes.
 (The value in parentheses is the corresponding property name in the [Microsoft 365 User Profile](/graph/api/resources/profile?view=graph-rest-beta&preserve-view=true#relationships) schema.).